pavinan/ASPNetRequestLogger/README.md

 </system.webServer>
 ```

-Use "bharat_url_filter" environment variable or app settings for filtering urls by regex.
+Use "asp_url_filter" environment variable or app settings for filtering urls by regex.

 All logs are stored at "~/ASP_LOGS/".